surgieboi/backendless-ecommerce-platform/README.md

 ## Zapier Integration

-Depending on your choice of fulfilment partner, you can choose to integrate it with Dola in one of 2 ways, via Dola's order APIs or via Dola's Zapier Integration.
+In order to automate post-purchase activities such as customer support, fulfillment, marketing, and more, we've integrated Dola with Zapier.

 > To get started with setting up this integration, all you'll require is a [Zapier account](https://zapier.com/).

 After setting up your account, navigate to [Dola's Zapier Integration page](https://zapier.com/apps/dola/integrations).
 Here, you can select from Dola's existing workflows or choose to build a custom workflow zap for yourself.

-At the moment Dola's Zapier integration includes 1 trigger and 1 action.
+Dola's Zapier integration includes:

 ### Triggers